ncbi/osiris/README.md

 ### Build steps
 * Download wxWidgets at http://wxwidgets.org/downloads/, either  the ZIP or 7z download.
-* [Download the source code for OSIRIS version 2.5](https://github.com/amanjeev/osiris/archive/Version-2.5.zip) (or 2.4 or later) from [Github](https://github.com/ncbi/osiris) (Version 2.3 requires an older version of `wxWidgets`).
+* Download the osiris source code from https://github.com/ncbi/osiris (Version 2.3 requires an older version of `wxWidgets`).
 Or select the version from the `Branch` pulldown on the left side of the web page and select `Download ZIP` from the right side.

 #### Build wxWidgets
 * Create a new folder, (for example `wxWidgets-3.0.2`) and unpack the contents of the zip file there.